FenixAlliance/ABS.Docs/Modules.md

 ## Trusted Sources

 Do not get plugins/themes from untrusted sources.
-Restrict yourself to the WordPress.org repository or well-known companies.
-Trying to get plugins/themes from the outside may lead to issues.
+Restrict yourself to the Alliance Business Suite Gallery repository or well-known companies.
+Trying to get modules/themes from the outside may lead to issues.